satellite-image-deep-learning/techniques/README.md

   5.5.
 [Counting from Sky](https://github.com/gaoguangshuai/Counting-from-Sky-A-Large-scale-Dataset-for-Remote-Sensing-Object-Counting-and-A-Benchmark-Method) -> A Large-scale Dataset for Remote Sensing Object Counting and A Benchmark Method

   5.6.
-[PSGCNet](https://github.com/gaoguangshuai/PSGCNet) -> code for 2022 [paper](https://arxiv.org/abs/2012.03597): PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images
+[PSGCNet](https://github.com/gaoguangshuai/PSGCNet) -> PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images

-  5.7. [psgcnet](https://github.com/gaoguangshuai/psgcnet) -> code for 2022 [paper](https://ieeexplore.ieee.org/abstract/document/9720990): PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote-Sensing Images
+  5.7. [psgcnet](https://github.com/gaoguangshuai/psgcnet) -> A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote-Sensing Images

 #
 ## 6. Regression